Revix-Systems/Revix-Systems/COMING-SOON.md

 * 🌍 Expanding our collection of desktop applications
 * ⚡ Building faster, lighter, and more efficient software
-* 🧩 Creating shared technologies through Revix-SDK
-* 🤝 Increasing community involvement
+* 🤝 Increasing community involvement and collaboration
-* 🔓 Releasing more projects as open source
 * 🚀 Continuously innovating and improving the Revix ecosystem
+* 🔗 Creating a more connected and unified Revix experience

 ---

 # 💬 Stay Updated

-Want to follow the development of Revix Systems?
+Want to keep up with the development of **Revix Systems**?

 Join our Discord community to:

 * 📢 Follow development progress
-* 🧪 Test beta releases
+* 🧪 Test beta and preview releases
-* 💡 Suggest new features
+* 💡 Suggest new features and improvements
-* 🐞 Report bugs
+* 🐞 Report bugs and issues
 * 👀 Get exclusive sneak peeks
 * ❤️ Help shape the future of Revix Systems